 The Academic Skills Assessment is a diagnostic instrument that helps students and prospective students develop stronger reading comprehension and written communication.
-While a certain score on the ASA is not required for admission, the ASA is normally taken by applicants during the admissions process, whether on campus by appointment or on their home computer.
-The results (in addition to recommendations for academic growth) are provided to the student by the Associate Dean.
+It is assessed by the Director of the Center for Academic Resilience & Success (CARS).
+While a certain score on the ASA is not required for admission, the ASA is normally taken by applicants during the admissions process, usually on their home computer, although a student can request to take it onsite if she or he prefers.
+The results (in addition to recommendations for academic growth) are provided to the student by the CARS Director.